 M/J Hebrew Beginning introduces students to the target language and its culture.
 Students will learn beginning skills in listening and speaking and an introduction to basic skills in reading and writing.
 Also, culture, connections, comparisons, and communities are included in this one-year course.

 This course shall integrate the Goal 3 Student Performance Standards of the Florida System of School Improvement and Accountability as appropriate to the content and processes of the subject matter.
-It also must reflect appropriate Next Generation Sunshine State Standards benchmarks and Florida Standards for English/Language Arts and Mathematics.
+It also must reflect appropriate state academic standards (SAS) for English/Language Arts and Mathematics.

 Special Note: It is each district school board's responsibility to determine high school world language placement policies for those students who complete the M/J Hebrew sequence in middle school.

 The standards and benchmarks listed for this course are aligned with the expected levels of language proficiency, rather than grade levels.

 Florida’s Benchmarks for Excellent Student Thinking (B.E.S.T.)
 Standards:

 This course includes Florida’s B.E.S.T.
 ELA Expectations (EE) and Mathematical Thinking and Reasoning Standards (MTRs) for students.
 Florida educators should intentionally embed these standards within the content and their instruction as applicable.
 For guidance on the implementation of the EEs and MTRs, please visit https://www.cpalms.org/Standards/BEST_Standards.aspx and select the appropriate B.E.S.T.
 Standards package.

 English Language Development (ELD) Standards Special Notes Section: